 It’s well worth experimenting with digital adverts, and testing which social media platforms will perform the best for you.

-As for content, video is likely to comprise 80% of all internet traffic by 2019, so you should look at expanding your marketing mix to include great on-brand videos that can be shared.
+As for content, video is likely to comprise 80% of all internet traffic by 2019.
+You should look at expanding your marketing mix to include great on-brand videos that can be shared.

 More than likely, users will be watching on a handheld device.
-Around 69% of digital media interaction is spent on mobile, and mobile traffic is set to increase between now and 2021.
-Alongside a drive towards more mobile-friendly search algorithms, it makes sense to increase spend on mobile advertising – and if your online content isn’t responsive and designed mobile-first, then you’re missing out.
+Around 69% of digital media interaction is spent on mobile, with mobile traffic continuing to increase between now and 2021.
+With Google now providing the “mobile first” index, it makes sense to increase spend on mobile advertising.
+If your online content isn’t responsive and designed mobile-first, then you’re missing out.
 It’s easy to see how the digital market place and the role of the job function has changed, and continues to change, so rapidly.

-You’ll have to have data on your side; used well, it drives wise decisions and forms the backbone of your content.
+You’ll have to have data on your side.
+Used well, it drives good decision making and forms the backbone of your content.
 The aim is to get more quality traffic and convert users – that is, seal the deal.

 Data is great because instead of outdated assumptions, you’re actually testing and adapting your strategy instead of reacting.
-You’ll be able to see where your potential customers are dropping off; is something wrong on the homepage?
+You’ll be able to see where exactly where your visitors are leaving your website.
+Is something wrong on the homepage?
 What is your checkout like, is it easy to use?
 How about your content?
 Is it failing to engage your customers resulting in a high bounce rate?
 This is one of the major “red flags” for the Google algorithm.

 Data puts you in control so you’re not just worrying about the competition, and best of all, it’s cost-effective.
 Here’s where you’ll be pulling it from:

-As these job roles have diversified and become more specialist the online marketing department has grown; it’s no longer sufficient to simply have a generalist marketer, a fully staffed department will have a specialist role for an SEO Manager, Growth or Performance Marketing Manager, Content Manager, PPC Manager and / or Paid Social Manager and an SEM Manager.
-This in turn has a knock-on effect or recruitment – these jobs all require niche skills and a specialist online marketing recruitment agency to find candidates.
+As these job roles have diversified and become more specialist the online marketing department has grown.
+It’s no longer sufficient to simply have a generalist marketer.
+A fully staffed department will have a specialist role for an SEO Manager, Growth or Performance Marketing Manager, Content Manager, PPC Manager and / or Paid Social Manager and an SEM Manager.
+This in turn has a knock-on effect for recruitment.
+These jobs all require niche skills and a specialist online marketing recruitment agency to find the right candidates.

 This is the key factor in nurturing a startup business, and getting it off the ground fast.
 Marketing and development teams and strategies are valuable, but they can be developed as your company grows.
 For now, your digital marketing strategy falls on your shoulders.

 A benefit of the growth hacking phase is that this where you can get your hands dirty.
 Growth hacker jobs are vital, particularly in start ups.
 Experiment fast, fail faster and often, optimise every step of your user’s journey (and love every exciting minute).
-This is a key area and it is crucial to your organisation’s success that you recruit the right people for your jobs.
+This is a key area and it is crucial to your organisation’s success that you recruit the right people for your growth jobs.

 Here are the main skills and software you’ll need to see in your vacancies:

-This tops SEO as the most important marketing tool on the web.
-It spans ebooks, white papers, blog posts, infographics, video… anything that can be read or viewed, Google loves rich content.
-Dive in with tools like BuzzSumo to find the most popular content related to your topic; use Feedly to compile news feeds, which helps with researching and developing content.
+Dive in with tools like BuzzSumo to find the most popular content related to your topic.
+Use Feedly to compile news feeds, which helps with researching and developing content.
 HubSpot will help you leverage your content to generate leads and convert customers.

 As content marketing job descriptions change, it is key you recruit the right people to fit your strategy.
 Content marketing is one of the main areas where we are seeing huge growth in vacancy numbers.
 With the job market out of balance employing the right recruitment agency to fill your vacancies is a key element of success.

-At least one third of the global population is on it these days (!), so it’s crucial to understand how popular platforms work.
-You’ll need Facebook’s Ad Platform, which can reach 1 billion users; use demographics to help identify types of customers, and Hootsuite to monitor, schedule and organise those social media posts.
+At least one third of the global population is on it these days.
+So it’s crucial to understand how popular platforms work.

 Check out our current social media jobs.

-No matter how many algorithms changes the flighty Google releases, users are still searching online for your business/brand.
-Search Engine Optimisation is what your content needs to survive.
+No matter how many algorithms changes the flighty Google releases, users are still searching online for your business and brand.
+Search Engine Optimisation is what your content needs to survive and be seen.

 If you don’t know what each of these are already, you’ll become familiar with technical SEO, social media marketing, link building, user experience, and content marketing.
 First things first, get onto Google Webmaster Tools and Google Analytics.
 You’ll be able to see how organic search brings revenue to your business.